KinsonDigital/.github/docs/CONTRIBUTING.md

 - A high-level description of the problem.
 - A minimal reproduction, i.e. the smallest size of code/configuration required to reproduce the wrong behavior.
 - A description of the expected behavior, contrasted with the actual behavior observed.
-- Information on the environment: NuGet version, .NET version, etc.
+- Information on the environment: NuGet version, .NET version, Operating System with version, browser, etc.
 - Additional information, e.g. is it a regression from previous versions?
 Are there any known workarounds?
 - When ready to submit a bug report, please use the projects **🐛Bug** issue template.